create3000/x_ite/docs/_posts/components/VolumeRendering/ToneMappedVolumeStyle.md

 ### SFColorRGBA [in, out] **warmColor** 1 1 0 0 <small>[0,1]</small>

-WarmColor is used for surfaces facing towards the light.
+*warmColor* is used for surfaces facing towards the light.

 #### See Also